Strongpreneur#Business Growth Strategies

 There are several instruments available through which funds can be raised in the money market.
 The use of the instrument varies from country to country and often depends on the development of the economy.

 The instruments used in the Nigerian money market are as follows:

-A Certificate of Deposit is a receipt from a bank for deposit of funds for a specified period of time at a specified interest rate.
+A Certificate of Deposit is a receipt from a bank for deposit of funds for a specified period at a specified interest rate.
 It is an inter-bank.
 Debt instrument and serves as a means for channeling commercial banks’ cash surpluses to merchant banks that are the main issuers of the instrument, there are two types of Certificates of Deposit: Negotiable Certificates of Deposit (NCD) and Non-Negotiable Certificates of Deposit (NNCD).